When you lack talent - the art of discipline

 If you can enjoy the uncertainty - the feeling of not knowing whether what you’re doing makes sense - then there’s a chance you’ll fall in love with the process forever.

-Without loving the process, you won’t be able to sculpt your concrete.
+Without loving the process forever, you won’t be able to even look at your concrete block at certain point.

 Discipline enjoys good company